-A list of clients is available on the LMQ website.
+A list of clients is available on the MMQLIT website.

 Mr. Anthony’s clients include: Craig Bridger, Rebecca Dana, T.M.
-Goeglein, Kristin Hersh, Jesse Karp, Lish McBride, Roberta Marie Munroe, Rodney Peet, Ilyasah Al-Shabazz, Joanna Wiebe, Jen Violi, among others.
+Goeglein, Jesse Karp, Lish McBride, Roberta Marie Munroe, Rodney Peet, Ilyasah Al-Shabazz, Joanna Wiebe, Jen Violi, among others.

-There are lists of recent deals on the LMQ website.
+There are lists of recent deals on the MMQLIT website.

-As of this posting, Mr. Anthony is listed on Publisher’s Marketplace as having made 1 deal in the past 12 months, 3 six-figure+ deals, and 20 overall.
+As of the date of the original posting, Mr. Anthony is listed on Publisher’s Marketplace as having made 1 deal in the past 12 months, 3 six-figure+ deals, and 20 overall.
 Recent deals include 1 young adult.